 Sculptor Antony Gormley is selected to create an iconic landmark on a prominent former colliery site near Gateshead.

 Chester-le-Street born Bryan Robson joins Middlesbrough as player manager.
 It is the first managerial appointment for Robson who has captained both England and Manchester United in a highly successful career.
 He will also take on the role of England Assistant Manager, supporting Terry Venables.

 July 1994 – Hartlepool Historic Quay

 Hartlepool’s historic quay opens.
-The reconstruction by Teesside Development Corporation shows an 18th Century seaport and it brings Britain’s maritime heritage to life.
+The reconstruction by Teesside Development Corporation portrays an eighteenth century seaport and it brings Britain’s maritime heritage to life.

 Flooding on the Tees at Neasham, Croft and Hurworth causes hundreds of thousands of pounds of damage to houses.